Skip to main content

 Completion rates are given per unit, showing the percentage of students registered on the unit who completed the evaluation.
 Results are automatically displayed as percentages, mode and median.

-Feeding back to your students
+Feeding back to your current students

 How the University uses student feedback

 Data from unit evaluations is collated and anonymised.
-Data is shared with Staff Student Liaison Committees (SSLCs), teaching staff, Directors of Studies, academic departments, the University's Education, Quality and Standards Commitee and other members of staff to help the University to continually develop and enhance learning and teaching, curricula and assessment.
+Data is shared with Staff / Student Liaison Committees (SSLCs), teaching staff, Directors of Studies, academic departments, the University's Education, Quality and Standards Committee and other members of staff to help the University to continually develop and enhance learning and teaching, curricula and assessment.

 Data from unit evaluations also helps to inform the Academic Staff Committee about probation and promotion of teaching staff.